 - Protection and referrals for orphans, abused children or disabled children (children are referred to specialized services whenever possible)

 - A chance for parents to go about their daily activities without worrying about their children's safety.
 After emergencies, children can be injured from playing in collapsed buildings and houses.

-- World Vision builds upon a community's traditional coping mechanisms and focuses on reconnecting children with family members, friends and neighbors.
-Child-Friendly Spaces assure the safety of a community's youngest members by offering indoor and outdoor activity areas, waste disposal, latrines, washing facilities and potable water.
+World Vision builds upon a community's traditional coping mechanisms and focuses on reconnecting children with family members, friends and neighbours.
+Child Friendly Spaces assure the safety of a community's youngest members by offering indoor and outdoor activity areas, waste disposal, latrines, washing facilities and potable water.

-When you give to World Vision's Disaster Response Fund, you're helping us ensure that children are cared for in the midst of crises and emergencies.
+When you give to World Vision's Disaster Response Fund, you're helping us ensure that children are cared for during crises and emergencies.